Universal Music uses star power for merger hearing

 Live Nation and Universal have a partnership to promote musicians and ticket sales.

-Universal, owned by Paris-based Vivendi SA, also used its in-house star power to woo lawmakers, getting multiple artists including Mary J. Blige and Peter Frampton to write letters urging support for the transaction.
+Universal, owned by Paris-based Vivendi SA (VIV.PA), also used its in-house star power to woo lawmakers, getting multiple artists including Mary J. Blige and Peter Frampton to write letters urging support for the transaction.

 Lawmakers do not have any formal bearing on the Federal Trade Commission's review of the deal, but they do have the ability to shape public opinion.